Oregon Paid Family and Medical Leave

 • Ensure employees enter their PFML top-off hours into their timesheets correctly.

-The unit does not need to submit a PRF to start PFML.
+The unit should not submit a PRF to start PFML or to change the employee’s FTE.
 UO Benefits and UO Payroll coordinate this.

 Required Notice